David Moyes: 2002–2004

 Moyes joined Everton on 14 March 2002 and at his unveiling press conference, declared that Everton were 'The People's Club' on Merseyside.
-He said: "I am from a city (Glasgow) that is not unlike Liverpool.
+He said: I am from a city (Glasgow) that is not unlike Liverpool.
 I am joining the people's football club.
 The majority of people you meet on the street are Everton fans.
 It is a fantastic opportunity, something you dream about.
-I said 'yes' right away as it is such a big club."
+I said 'yes' right away as it is such a big club.

 His first game in charge was two days later, against Fulham at Goodison Park.
 Everton won the game 2–1, with David Unsworth scoring after just 30 seconds.

 Everton managed to sustain a good run of form and avoided relegation, which was a genuine threat when he was originally appointed.
-Despite having a history and list of honours only surpassed in English football by Liverpool, Arsenal and Manchester United, the past decade had not been a successful time for the Toffees, with an FA Cup win in 1995 and a sixth-place finish in 1996 being about the only bright spots for the club that side of 1990.
+Despite having a history and list of honours only surpassed in English football by Liverpool, Arsenal and Manchester United, the past decade had not been a successful time for the Toffees, with an FA Cup win in 1995 and a sixth-place finish in 1996 being the only bright spots for the club post-1990.

 Moyes prepared for his first full season in charge at Everton by signing Chinese international Li Tie, Nigerian defender Joseph Yobo and goalkeeper Richard Wright and released older players such as Jesper Blomqvist and David Ginola.
 On 12 April 2003, Moyes was sent to the stands during a game against West Bromwich Albion by referee Steve Bennett for using foul and abusive language and for improper behaviour.
 Everton were edged out of qualification for the following season's UEFA Cup on the last day of the season by Blackburn Rovers, following a defeat by Manchester United, and finished seventh in the league.
 Moyes was awarded LMA Manager of the Year for the first time, to go with the Premier League Manager of the Month award for November 2002, when the Toffees had been in the Champions League places.

 For the 2003–04 season, Moyes signed Kevin Kilbane from Sunderland, James McFadden from Motherwell, Nigel Martyn from Leeds United and Francis Jeffers returned on loan from Arsenal.
 Poor results followed though and Everton did not win a game in 2004 until 28 February.
 A confrontation between Moyes and Duncan Ferguson at Everton's training ground was said to be symptomatic of the problems at the club.
 Everton finished 17th with 39 points, the lowest total in the club's history until 2022–23, (although survival had been confirmed some time earlier), just avoiding relegation.